CourseReps/ECEN452-SP18/Students/lisamsmith/lab-8/README.md

 ![lab_8_graph2](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/lisamsmith/lab-8/lab_8_graph2.PNG)

 ## Conclusion
 In this lab, the measured and simulated results for each device were fairly similar.
 The phase shift of the output signal is the major consideration of which type of power divider to use.
 If no phase shift between the 2 outputs is wanted, the the hybrid coupler should be used.
 If a 90 degrees phase shift is wanted, then the rat race is the better device to use.
-Matched ports were used when measuring the devices to get more accurate results and to prevent any errors that would occur from impedance mismatch as apposed to error from the design.
+Matched ports were used when measuring the devices to get more accurate results and to prevent any errors that would occur from impedance mismatch as opposed to error from the design.

 ## Hindsight
-Because there was no actuall building of the devices, this lab was fairly easy and strait forward.
+Because there was no actual building of the devices, this lab was fairly easy and straight forward.

 ## Reflection
-This lab did give good insight to the operation of 2 types od power dividers and the advantages to each type of device and how they are designed.
+This lab did give good insight to the operation of 2 types of power dividers and the advantages to each type of device and how they are designed.